voxoz/otp.mk/README.md

 Resolving Dependencies
 ----------------------

-There are severals way to do so: using rebar.config, using mix.exs or using information based on *.app.src files.
+There are severals way to go for it: using rebar.config, using mix.exs or using information based on *.app.src files.
 Basic resolving neeeded for determinig correct order of application:start(App) for launching release in developer mode.
 We are using reltool_server for that purposes in depman.erl.